ericallam/docrails/source/layouts_and_rendering.md

 ### Using `head` To Build Header-Only Responses

 The `head` method can be used to send responses with only headers to the browser.
-It provides a more obvious alternative to calling `render :nothing`.
-The `head` method accepts a number or symbol (see [reference table](#the-status-option)) representing a HTTP status code.
+The `head` method accepts a number or symbol (see [reference table](#the-status-option)) representing an HTTP status code.
 The options argument is interpreted as a hash of header names and values.
 For example, you can return only an error header:

 ```ruby
 head :bad_request